Systems modeling to refine strategy.

 - reason about what the sketch itself teaches you

-I guess the key thing is that most people don’t care how you built the model, and just want the insights.
-Give them the insights early, and assume no one will really believe your model is meaningful.
-Models are more useful for convicing yourself about something complex, rather than convincing others.
+If you remember nothing else, your document should reflect the reality that most people don’t care how you built the model, and just want the insights.
+Give them the insights early, and assume no one will trust your model nearly as much as you do.
+Models are an input into the strategy, never a reliable sole backer for a strategy.

 What systems modeling isn’t